 A wrongful death is a death that occurs as the result of someone else’s negligence or intentional act.
 Examples include:

-- Car accidents and other types of road accidents
+- Car accidents

-- Boating accidents
+- Bicycle accidents

-- Workplace accidents
+- Workplace injury accidents

 - Dog bites

 - Slip and fall accidents

 - Intentional acts, such as manslaughter, arson, assault, or murder

 Our Oceanside wrongful death attorneys will assess your case facts to determine your options.
 If we believe there is enough evidence to hold the at-fault party responsible, we will seek compensation for you through an insurance claim or lawsuit.

 How Do Our Attorneys Prove a Wrongful Death Claim in Oceanside, CA?

 When our wrongful death team pursues compensation for a client, we must show that it is more likely than not that the accused party acted negligently and caused the incident and fatal injuries.